Sarune95/carrot/README.md

 # Unfixed bugs

-Under Goals section, after unlocking achievement its return in primary position UNLOCK when your goods depleted or used, then required amount of a achievement.
+Under Goals section, after unlocking achievement its return in primary position UNLOCK when your goods depleted or used, than required amount of a achievement.

 # Technologies